manfredsteyer/standalone_questions/q.md

                                             *2
 ```

-*1 Perhaps we can move the FeatureLib's RouterConfig into the AreaLib too.
+*1 Perhaps we can move the FeatureLib's router config into the AreaLib too.
-*2 Drawback: the AreaLib's Router config needs to be aware of the NGRX config in the DataLib.
+*2 Drawback: the AreaLib's router config needs to be aware of the NGRX config in the DataLib.

-Are there any other approaches I'm missing here?
+- Are there any other approaches I'm missing here?
-Is there another option of created an environment injector in the DataLib?
+- Is there another option of creating an environment injector in the DataLib?

 Using a router config in the data lib doesn't work, because this lib isn't routed ...